The White Boy Shuffle: Plot summary

-In his senior year, Gunnar begins receiving letters from the armed forces academies, Harvard University, and Boston University.
+In his senior year, Gunnar begins receiving letters from the armed forces academies, Harvard University, and Boston University (BU).
 He visits a wealthy, African-American Harvard graduate in his large home, which overlooks Hillside, realizing that years earlier he and his Hooligan friends had stolen a security sign out of the front lawn and destroyed the man's RV.
 Gunnar is disgusted by the man's superior attitude towards the residents of Hillside and decides he will never attend Harvard.
 When a recruiter from BU arrives at his house, Gunnar decides to attend BU instead.

 Before Gunnar leaves for college, it is revealed that Psycho Loco has indeed ordered Gunnar a wife from Japan when she arrives by UPS on Gunnar's 18th birthday.
 Yoshiko Katsu speaks little English but is an immediate hit with Gunnar's mother.
 For their honeymoon, Gunnar and Yoshiko drive to an amusement park, listening to the radio and attempting to bridge the gap between their two mother tongues.

 Moving to Boston, Gunnar attends one class at BU: Creative Writing 104.
 When he tells the class his name, he is overwhelmed by a chorus of accolades as the students in the class recite his now famous poetry back to him and barrage him with questions.
 Uncomfortable with the attention, Gunnar runs from the room, tearing off his clothes and walking home to his apartment.
 At the insistence of his professor, who has followed him along with the members of the class, Gunnar agrees to publish a collection of his poetry.
 The collection will become his book, Watermelanin.

 In Boston, Gunnar begins to face a degree of prejudice from other Black people for his marriage to the Japanese Yoshiko.
 At the insistence of Scoby, who is attending BU, Gunnar attends several meetings of student activist clubs such as the citywide black student union and SWAPO, or the Whities Against Political Obsequeiousness, of which he is the only black member.
 Waking simultaneously one night from dreams, Gunnar and Yoshiko realize that the latter is pregnant.
 Gunnar begins traveling on a basketball team with Scoby.
 He becomes increasingly depressed, and his only consolation are the boxes of Japanese literature sent to him on the road from Yoshiko.
 In return, Gunnar writes her letters.
 In these letters, he notes that Scoby "is going insane" (192).